fivetran/dbt_servicenow/models/docs.md

 {% docs average_minutes_to_close %}
 Average number of minutes between the time that the task was created to the time that the task was closed.
 {% enddocs %}

+{% docs customer %}
+Boolean of whether the company is a customer.
+{% enddocs %}

+{% docs fax_phone %}
+Fax phone number of the record.
+{% enddocs %}

+{% docs fiscal_year %}
+Company's fiscal year
+{% enddocs %}

+{% docs notes %}
+Notes about the record
+{% enddocs %}

+{% docs address_state %}
+The geographical state to which the record belongs
+{% enddocs %}

+{% docs street %}
+The street to which the record belongs
+{% enddocs %}

+{% docs vendor %}
+Boolean of whether the company is a vendor
+{% enddocs %}

+{% docs vendor_type %}
+Vendor types group vendors that offer similar goods and services, and are useful for reporting and comparing vendor performance.
+Example: Hardware, Services
+{% enddocs %}

+{% docs website %}
+Company website
+{% enddocs %}

+{% docs stg_servicenow__core_company %}
+Staging table containing all records relating to companies.
+{% enddocs %}

+{% docs core_company %}
+Table containing all company related information.
+{% enddocs %}